axel-stig-andersson/axel-stig-andersson/README.md

 <h1 align='center'> Hi there 👋, and welcome to my GitHub! </h1>
-<p align='center'>I am Axel Andersson, a Swedish prospecting machine learning engineer.
+I am Axel Andersson, a Swedish prospecting machine learning engineer.

 I'm always looking to improve in all parts of software engineering.
 Feel free to checkout any of my projects, and contact me whenever you want.
-As long as it´s about software, or any project in general, I'd love to talk! </p>
+As long as it´s about software, or any project in general, I'd love to talk!

 - 📫 How to reach me: axelandersson20@outlook.com